 The restored Kelvingrove Bandstand sees a series of concerts take place each summer for Summer Nights Festival, with a stellar line-up each year.

-For the biggest superstars in the world, The SSE Hydro is the place to go!
+For the biggest superstars in the world, the OVO Hydro is the place to go!
 This landmark building on the Glasgow skyline continually makes the list of top 5 busiest arenas in the world, attracting musicians, shows, comedians and more.
-Find out what acts are performing soon at SSE Hydro's website.
+Find out what acts are performing soon at OVO Hydro's website.

 If you prefer a more intimate setting for comedians, then The Stand in the Woodlands area of the west end is one of the best comedy clubs in the UK, showcasing local and touring acts.